 Glamping is basically camping with more of the creature comforts.

-When we first decided to buy a camper, I did a lot of research into what we would need to set up camp as campers over 40 plus in a travel trailer, but the lists were long and involved.
+When we first decided to buy a camper, I did a lot of research into what we would need to set up camp as middle aged campers in a travel trailer, but the lists were long and involved.

 We decided to start by staying close to home a few times to figure it out.